Data-Dr-hub/EXCEL-Covid19-Report/README.md

 ## Home Tab
 ![Home Page](covid-home.png)

-This is an excel project.
+This is my first excel project.
 Extraction, data cleaning and visualizations were done using Excel.
 This project is in accordance with the NG30days of learning program.
 File comprises 7 tabs:
 - Home